Revisiting boundary-driven non-equilibrium Markov dynamics in arbitrary potentials via supersymmetric quantum mechanics and explicit large deviations at various levels: Large deviations at various levels for the boundary-driven Markov jump dynamics

-where the rate function translated from Eq. \ref{rate2.5j} reads
+where the rate function translated from Eq. \eqref{rate2.5j} reads

-For any given empirical density $\rho_e(.)$ and empirical activities $A_e(.)$, the difference between the rate function of Eq. \ref{rate2.5aj} associated to two oppposite values $(\pm J_e)$ of the empirical current is linear in $J_e$, while the coefficient can be rewritten in terms of the potential $U(x)$ using Eq. \ref{rates} and in terms of the boundary conditions for the empirical density $\rho_e(.)$
+For any given empirical density $\rho_e(.)$ and empirical activities $A_e(.)$, the difference between the rate function of Eq. \eqref{rate2.5aj} associated with two opposite values $(\pm J_e)$ of the empirical current is linear in $J_e$, while the coefficient can be rewritten in terms of the potential $U(x)$ using Eq. \eqref{rates} and in terms of the boundary conditions for the empirical density $\rho_e(.)$

-so one obtains the same Gallavotti-Cohen symmetry as in Eq. \ref{rate2.5GC} concerning the Fokker-Planck dynamics.
+so one obtains the same Gallavotti-Cohen symmetry as in Eq. \eqref{rate2.5GC} concerning the Fokker-Planck dynamics.